wigy/neat-dump/README.md

 # Wigy's Neat Dump

-This is simple multi-purpose tool to display values on a browser console or Node terminal.
+This is simple multi-purpose tool to display values to the browser console or to the Node terminal.

 ## In the browser